makinacorpus/makina-states/doc/usage/about.rst

 About
 =====
+Makina-States is:

+    - a consistent collection of SaltStack_ formulaes
+    - shell scripts
+    - A buildout_ to install salt according to makina-states layout

-Makina-States is a consistent collection of SaltStack_ formulaes and scripts aimed to manage easily an IT infrastructure from end to end.
+This aim to manage easily an IT infrastructure from machine provision to project deployment & lifecycle.

 It may be separated into two parts called **mastersalt** and **salt** but this is totally optionnal and up to you.

-The purpose is to aseparate:
+Here is how we separate things bewteen the two daemons:

     - **the infrastructure tasks**